 connections are interchangeable with BSPP connections.

 JIS 30° Female (Cone) Seat are parallel pipe threads per JIS B 0202.
-Japanese JIS 30° flare connections are comparable to American SAE 37° flare connections in application and sealing principles.
+Japanese JIS 30° flare connections are comparable to American SAE 37° flare connections in an application and sealing principles.
 Yet, JIS 30° flare angle and dimensions are different, with threads that are similar to BSPP.

 JIS B 8363 4-Bolt Flange connections are frequently used in fluid power systems.
 There are two pressure ratings for JIS B 8363 4-Bolt Flange fittings: